Will Gambling Affect My Mortgage Application?

 If your habits have got to the point that they need a loan to pay them off, a mortgage lender will smell this a mile off.

-Sometimes, it might take others to convince you that a once leisurely pursuit is now too much time spent gambling.
+Sometimes, it might take others to convince you that a once leisurely pursuit has now developed into too much time spent gambling.
 Consider a limit on your account if you identify with any of the statements listed above.

 A mortgage lender is far more likely to judge your credit score than a few harmless bets.
 Pay your debts and be transparent with your spending, and the rest should be easy!